sarikasurampudi/oml/oml/create-run-notebooks/create-run-notebooks.md

   Once the packages are loaded successfully, the list of ORE packages are displayed as shown in the screenshot here.
 Scroll down to view the entire list.

-## Task 5: Run Your Notebook with Python Interpreter
+## Task 5: Run Your Notebook using the Python Interpreter

 Oracle Machine Learning for Python (OML4Py) enables you to run Python commands and scripts for data transformations and for statistical, machine learning, and graphical analysis on data accessible as tables and views.